By: William C. Head, Board-Certified Gwinnett County DUI Lawyer, and Drunk Driving Book Author

 Six Gwinnett State Court judges are assigned to preside over misdemeanor traffic offense cases, including a DUI in Georgia.
 Whether the case originates at the Recorder’s Court of Gwinnett County or a Gwinnett county municipal court, this is where a jury trial can be obtained.

-Plus, these are “courts of record”, meaning that a court reporter is assigned, and a direct appeal (to the Georgia Court of Appeals, of the Supreme Court of Georgia) can be obtained, after an adverse verdict or motions hearing ruling.
+Plus, these are “courts of record”, meaning that a court reporter is assigned, and a direct appeal (to the Georgia Court of Appeals, of the Supreme Court of Georgia) can be obtained, after an adverse verdict or motions hearing the ruling.
 Our DUI attorneys have handled several hundred DUI cases in these Gwinnett courts over the last decade.

-Ten different Gwinnett Superior Court judges have been elected as Gwinnett Court judges, in Superior Court of Gwinnett County.
+Ten different Gwinnett Superior Court judges have been elected as Gwinnett Court judges, in the Superior Court of Gwinnett County.
 This Court, under Georgia laws, is the court of general jurisdiction in the county.
 Occasionally, a Gwinnett Magistrate Court judge will be presiding over a Superior Court case and sitting in for a Gwinnett County Superior Court judge.
 All Superior Court Judges and Courtrooms are at 75 Langley Drive, Lawrenceville, GA.

 Felony DUI cases include a fourth DUI in Georgia in ten years or any DUI-based, first-degree vehicular homicide that occurs in Gwinnett County, Georgia.
 The Gwinnett County District Attorney oversees and prosecutes all felony cases occurring within Gwinnett County, Georgia.